stakewise/v3-sdk/README.md

   userAddress: '0x...',
 }

-// Data to update by vault keys manager const params = {
+// Data to update the vault by vault keys manager. const params = {
   validatorsRoot: '...',
   vaultAddress: '0x...',
   userAddress: '0x...',
 }

-// Data to update private vault by the vault whitelister
+// Data to update the private vault by whitelister.
 // The whitelist contains addresses allowed to stake or mint within
-// the private vault.
-This method can only be called by the vault
+// the vault.
-// whitelister.
 const params = {
   whitelist: [
     {